-Traditional vibratory bowls vs. ready-to-use nested format
+Traditional vibratory bowls vs. ready-to-use nested formats

 In traditional fill-finish processes vibratory bowls are used to attain proper orientation of plungers and closures.
 This requires stringent control over the aseptic process as there are many opportunities for complications to arise.
 Vibratory bowls introduce particle generation from movement of the bowl itself and the plungers within it.
 Operator intervention is unavoidable in these systems due to fallen plungers and mandatory vibratory bowl cleaning to reduce, but not eliminate, particles created.
 This intervention significantly reduces throughput and reduces the sterility assurance of any drug product.

 To avoid these challenges, most PFS and corresponding plungers are supplied in a ready-to-use (RTU) nest and tub format.
 RTU nests are delivered ready for the filling process, as the sterilization process has already been completed.
-This system guarantees no glass-to-glass contact, requires no operator intervention due to fallen syringes, has no indirect product contact parts, and dramatically reduced particle generation as vibratory bowls not used.
+This system guarantees no glass-to-glass contact, requires no operator intervention due to fallen syringes, has no indirect product contact parts, and dramatically reduces particle generation as vibratory bowls are not used.
 Pharmaceutical companies require greater certainty in the performance and compatibility of components.
 RTU components give them this assurance.
 With greater certainty, new products or added production capacity can reach the market faster.

 Flexible syringe fill-finish machine